 * Court rules that city bans possible even without national rules

-* Decision could reduce value of diesel cars (Updates with court ruling)
+* Decision could cut value of diesel cars (Adds reaction)

 The ruling by the country's highest federal administrative court came after German states had appealed against bans imposed by local courts in Stuttgart and Duesseldorf in cases brought by environmental group DUH over poor air quality.